Dong-Wo-Long/High-levelDivisions/README.md

 Some elements are not yet completed, or do not work correctly, as well as not actually added to the technology tree - so far for the use of the content of the mod itself is possible only on custom maps.

 The release version should contain the following:
-1. New units (in total, there should be 13 new units on release)
+1. New units (in total, there should be 12 new units on release)
 - Elites
-  - Dagger
+  - Dagger - done
-  - Mace
+  - Mace - done
-  - Fortress
+  - Fortress - done
   - Nova
   - Crawler
   - Stell
-  - Locus
+  - Locus - done
 - Offirecs
-  - Dagger
+  - Dagger - done
   - Mace
-  - Fortress
+  - Fortress - done
   - Nova
-  - Stell
+  - Stell - done
-  - Locus
 2. New blocks
 - Printers - blocks for modifying units (at least to T3)
 - Module - blocks for improving units (at least to T3)